jakoblistabarth/itc-atlas/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the atlas.

-Visit https://nextjs.org/learn for informations on next.js.
+Visit [nextjs.org/learn](https://nextjs.org/learn) for information on next.js.

 ## UI & Map Components 🗺